recklessmoxie/recklessmoxie.github.io/_posts/blog/2016-07-16-weather-app-pt-2.md

 }
 ```

-<p>The browser's developer console proved to be a great tool, and learning experience too.
-Once the ip-api call function and the variable to hold the data were written console.log() verified the necessary data was there. </p>
+<p>The developer console proved to be very useful, and was a learning experience too.
+Once the ip-api call function and the variable to hold the data were written console.log() verified the necessary data was present. </p>

 <p>
 <figure>